lizhanmit/learning-notes/etl-note/etl-note.md

 ### Delete vs. Truncate (faster)

 - Delete: When re-fill up the table, the key will not restart from one.
 It just keeps going.
+Can rollback.
 - Truncate: The key will be reset. **Note:** you cannot truncate a table with foreign key constraint.
 You need to drop the constraint first.
+Cannot rollback.

 ---